rmlmedia/LandmarkRemarkApp/readme.md

  - Documentation & Handover - 1 hr

 ## Notes
+- If I had more time I would break down the React Native app into modular components.
+I didn't do this as this would have added the requirement of adding state management to the project
 - There is no user management as I was time constrained.
 A set of users is pre-loaded into the database instead
 - The UI is very basic.
-In particular, the user selector is very rudimentary as you can only cycle through users already in the database (didn't want to invest too long on this as it wasn't a core requirement)
+There is no spalsh screen or loaders when the pins are being loaded.
+Also, the user selector is very rudimentary as you can only cycle through users already in the database (didn't want to invest too long on this as it wasn't a core requirement)
 - I have not tested on an iOS device as I don't own one or a Mac for emulation
+- There isn't any rendering tests in the React Native project.
+I would have added this if there was more time